 In 1984 Solomon migrated to the United States and settled in Pittsburgh Pennsylvania.
 Soon after he founded Solomon Steelpan Company, the first steelpan manufacturing company in the Unites States.
-SSC, built steelpans for individuals, schools and community programs throughout the country.
-Phil Solomon and Solomon Steelpan Company have made significant contributions to the development of steelpan education programs throughout the U.S. With outstanding programs in Pennsylvania, Florida, Illinois, Maryland, Michigan, Ohio, North Dakota and West Virginia.
+SSC built steelpans for individuals, schools and community programs throughout the country.
+Phil Solomon and SSC have made significant contributions to the development of steelpan education programs throughout the U.S., with outstanding programs located in Pennsylvania, Florida, Illinois, Maryland, Michigan, Ohio, North Dakota and West Virginia.

 Solomon’s most significant contribution to the steelpan is in the area of design and construction.
 His years of research and development have brought breakthroughs such as the GroovelessTM Method, The New Generation Series and a synchronized note placement system.

 An accomplished and exceptional player Solomon also founded Steel Impressions, a professional performance group that has several recordings and has performed for thousands at various venues throughout The United States.
 The band has also made appearances on local and national television programs.

 Solomon has also appeared on several television outlets performing or teaching about steelpan building and the tuning process.
 One of his most popular appearances was on the well known children’s show, Mister Rogers Neighborhood.

 Phil Solomon has received many awards for his contribution to steelpan as well as music education.
 He was awarded a lifetime membership award in the Tri-M Music society, a music honor society of the National Association for Music Educators.
 On June 26th 2012, he received a proclamation by the Mayor of the City of Pittsburgh for his work and dedication in steelpan technology.

 June 26th has been declared as Phil Solomon Day.